ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 <img src="./assets/LicenseNotInstalledException.png"  width="840" height="580">

-In order to register and generate a license for this project, you'll need to perform the following steps:
+In order to register and generate a license for this project, you'll need to take the following steps:

 1. Open [ThinkGeo's Registration Website](https://helpdesk.thinkgeo.com/register), where you can create an account to begin a 30-day free evaluation.
-From there, you can download and install the Product Center and manage licenses for ThinkGeo products.
+2. From there, you can download and install the Product Center and manage licenses for ThinkGeo products.
 For more information, please refer to the [ThinkGeo Product Center QuickStart Guide](https://cloud.thinkgeo.com/clients.html).

 <img src="./assets/Create_ThinkGeo_Account.png"  width="840" height="580">

-### Step 9: Creating and Activating an Android License
+### Step 9: Creating and Activating an Android / iOS License

+####  Android License
-1. Click on the `ThinkGeo UI Mobile` for Android tab and activate an evaluation license.
+1. Click on the `ThinkGeo UI Android` for Android tab and activate an evaluation license(or Activate License if you have already purchased a full license) in `ThinkGeo Product Center`.
 2. To generate a runtime license for the sample app, you'll need to find the package name for your sample project.
 In Visual Studio, this can be found by right-clicking on the `XamarinFormsSample.Android` project in the solution explorer and navigating to `Properties -> Android Manifest -> Package Name`
 3. Copy the Package Name to the Runtime License input box to the right of the Product Center and click Create.
 Save the newly created license to the Assets folder of the solution (`XamarinFormsSample.Android\Assets`).